soraxas/firmware/README.md

-# Ultimate Hacking Keyboard firmware with custom actions
+# Ultimate Hacking Keyboard firmware with extended macro support

 This is a fork of [UHK firmware](https://github.com/UltimateHackingKeyboard/firmware).
 This custom firmware provides extended macro action support.
 Namely, we allow a set of simple commands to be used in text macro actions.
 Commands are denoted by a single dolar sign  as a prefix.
 Currently, only oneliners are supported (since we need to respect action indexing of macro player).